nodejs/nodejs.org/CONTRIBUTING.md

 collaborators should seek to arrive at a consensus by way of addressing concerns being expressed by discussion, compromise on the proposed change, or withdrawal of the proposed change.

-If a contribution is controversial and collaborators cannot agree about how to get it to land or if it should land then it should be escalated to the WG.
+If a contribution is controversial and collaborators cannot agree about how to get it landed or if it should be landed, then it should be escalated to the WG.
 WG members should regularly discuss pending contributions in order to find a resolution.
 It is expected that only a small minority of issues be brought to the WG for resolution and that discussion and compromise among collaborators be the default resolution mechanism.